rowlandcoping/hopes-and-dreams/README.md

 #### Create a Version of the repository:

  - Log in to or create your own Github account [HERE](https://github.com/).
- - Go to the lost-king-part1 repository [HERE](https://github.com/rowlandcoping/hopes-and-dreams) and select 'Fork' to create your own snapshot of the repository.
+ - Go to the Hopes and Dreams repository [HERE](https://github.com/rowlandcoping/hopes-and-dreams) and select 'Fork' to create your own snapshot of the repository.

 #### Creating your own Heroku Account: